 Now for their Les Paul clone, the FFLP.

 Set neck and a nice cutaway for getting to those higher frets.
-Two volume and two tones controls as you’d expect, and a pair of the all-important humbuckers.
+Two volume and two tones controls, as you’d expect, and a pair of the all-important humbuckers.

-Often nuts from guitars made in China are badly cut, but not here.
+Often, nuts from guitars made in China are badly cut, but not here.
 The bone nut is nicely done, as are the fret ends.
 The machine heads are cheap Grover copies that you may want to swap out for something better, but will more than suffice to get you started.

-If you needed any more convincing, check out this video:
+In summary, it’s a remarkably good Les Paul Copy for the money.
+If you need any more convincing, check out this video:

 How Do I Get Hold of a Firefly Guitar?